Alexander Rossi: Personal life

 Rossi was born on September 25, 1991, in Auburn, California, and raised in Nevada City, often waking up at 4 a.m. local time on Sunday mornings to watch the Formula One races in Europe.
-He graduated from Auburn's Forest Lake Christian High School at the age of 16 in order to begin pursuing his European racing career.
-He is a fan of the National Football League's New England Patriots; despite not growing up in Boston, Rossi explains, "I've been a Patriots fan really since 2009, solely because of when I was living in Europe, the only NFL games I could watch on the television package they had at the time was Patriots or Green Bay Packers games.
+He graduated from Auburn's Forest Lake Christian High School at age 16 in order to begin pursuing his European racing career.

+Rossi is a fan of the National Football League's New England Patriots; despite not growing up in Boston, Rossi explains, "I've been a Patriots fan really since 2009, solely because of when I was living in Europe, the only NFL games I could watch on the television package they had at the time was Patriots or Green Bay Packers games.
 I was originally a San Francisco 49ers fan, but then considering I didn't watch any of the games for about seven years, I switched to being a Patriots fan despite not being from Boston."
 Rossi serves as a TAG Heuer ambassador alongside former NFL quarterback Tom Brady.

 Rossi is a Protestant Christian.
 He cites his two most important life influences as God and his parents, adding, "I believe there's always a greater plan.
 I feel that driving race cars and being involved in Formula One and motorsports is my opportunity to share my beliefs."
 Rossi describes having his faith while growing up as "something that was hugely important to me.
 That carried all the way through my entire childhood.
 I was very fortunate to be a product of a Christian family with my mom and dad and grandmother."
-He was a speaker at the Fellowship of Christian Athletes' "Nights of Champions" program in 2017.
+Rossi was a speaker at the Fellowship of Christian Athletes' "Nights of Champions" program in 2017.
 When asked in mid-2019 about his status at Andretti Autosport beyond the end of that season, Rossi replied that his career path was "in God's hands."

+Rossi now resides in Indianapolis with his wife, Kelly, son, Benjamin, and two dogs, Brunner and Diane.

 Media appearances

 Rossi's 2016 Indianapolis 500 win earned him a nomination at the 2016 ESPY Awards for Best Driver.
-He attended the awards ceremony on July 13, though the award went to NASCAR's 2015 Sprint Cup Series champion, Kyle Busch.
+He attended the awards ceremony on July 13, although the award went to NASCAR's 2015 Sprint Cup Series champion, Kyle Busch.

 In March 2017, Rossi was a guest on an episode of Harry Connick Jr.'s eponymous talk show, Harry.
-He has appeared on The Rich Eisen Show on two occasions, in July 2016 after winning the Indianapolis 500 and again in January 2018.
+He has appeared on The Rich Eisen Show on two occasions, in July 2016 after winning the Indianapolis 500, and again in January 2018.

 Rossi appeared on the 30th season of CBS' The Amazing Race with fellow IndyCar driver Conor Daly as his teammate.
-The pair won the fourth leg of the race, though they were eventually eliminated, finishing in fourth place.
+They won the fourth leg of the race, but they were eventually eliminated, finishing in fourth place.
 On April 19, 2018, he appeared on the season four premiere of CNBC's Jay Leno's Garage alongside Tanner Foust.

 Rossi co-hosts the podcast Off Track with Hinch and Rossi, with fellow driver, James Hinchcliffe.